 I am a co-founder and former CTO of Bladeranger (TASE:BLRN), which manufactures robots for cleaning rooftop solar panels.
 I serve on the advisory boards of Intuition Robotics, and Carbyne.

 Scroll down for a brief biography and highlighted research projects.
-Prospective Students: Check us out!
+Prospective Students: Check out my MAVERICK research group, and a list of open topics for research that I’m particularly interested in.

 Interests